gjchatman21/PGen/README.md

 California Online Privacy Protection Act Compliance

-We comply with the California Online Privacy Protection Act.
-We therefore will not distribute your personal information to outside parties without your consent.
+- We comply with the California Online Privacy Protection Act.

 Children’s Online Privacy Protection Act Compliance

-We never collect or maintain information at our website from those we actually know are under 13, and no part of our website is structured to attract anyone under 13.
+- We comply with the Children’s Online Privacy Protection Act.

 Information for European Union Customers

-By using PGen and providing your information, you authorize us to collect, use, and store your information outside of the European Union.
+- We comply with all Information for European Union laws.

 International Transfers of Information

-Information may be processed, stored, and used outside of the country in which you are located.
-Data privacy laws vary across jurisdictions, and different laws may be applicable to your data depending on where it is processed, stored, or used.
+- We comply with all International Transfers of Information laws.

 Your Consent